A/Prof. Rosalind Halton

 - analytical and historical papers on Italian baroque cantata and serenata: its significance, performance issues, and source studies.

-The Italian baroque cantata and serenata repertoire is comparatively unknown even to performers and scholars specialist in baroque opera and oratorio.
+The Italian secular baroque cantata and serenata repertoire is comparatively unknown but very rich in quality and variety: an increasingly valued repertoire.
 My work addresses this significant gap in current knowledge by documenting the genre through source study, scholarly editions, and performances/recordings.
-The growing number of performers worldwide who contact me for editions and information about Scarlatti's music indicates that this work provides a valuable source for performers, researchers, and audiences.
+The aim of my work is to provide a valuable resource for performers, researchers, and audiences.

 My major creative work is the 3-CD set of recordings of Cantatas and Serenatas by Alessandro Scarlatti for ABC Classics, recorded partly at the University of Newcastle.
 The set covers a wide chronological selection from A. Scarlatti's output (ca. 1690-1720) and provides extensive documentation of the research into performance conducted within this project.
 This has led me to explore other means of reaching performers and researchers in the field of 17th century music, such as online publishing and audio streaming.